Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 ### SaaS Usage

-The NDW detector is invoked by selecting "Under-constrained outputs" (`uc-outputs`) in the Detector selection during the tool configuration step.
+The UCO detector is invoked by selecting "Under-constrained outputs" (`uc-outputs`) in the Detector selection during the tool configuration step.

 ### Command-line Usage